Phixlipv/Webpage_Check/README.md

 # Webpage_Check
-Automatically send an email if the target website has been updated
+Automatically send an email if the target website has been updated.
+Just for fun.